uwu-user/Discord.js-Together/README.md

 <br >
   Most of the traditional methods did not work for me for some reason :3?

-> I made this because I'm having "node-fetch" problems because of the discord.gg/10003 code? ,I made this as a replacement without problems
+> I'm using this because I'm having issues with "node-fetch" due to discord.gg/10003?
+I made this as a replacement without problems

-+ I like to use Discord.js only
++ I like to use Discord.js only :0

   </div>
 </details>